ghanemar/aurora/docs/ai-context/project-structure.md

 ## Current Implementation Status

-**Completed Setup (as of 2025-10-28)**:
+**Completed Setup (as of 2025-10-30)**:
 - ✅ Python 3.11+ project with Poetry dependency management
 - ✅ Configuration management (`src/config/`) with Pydantic Settings and YAML loaders
 - ✅ Database infrastructure (`src/db/`) with async SQLAlchemy and connection pooling
-- ✅ Docker Compose with PostgreSQL 15 and Redis 7
+- ✅ Docker Compose with PostgreSQL 15 (port 5434) and Redis 7 (port 6381)
 - ✅ Complete ORM data layer (`src/core/models/`) with chain registry, staging, canonical, computation, and authentication models
 - ✅ Alembic migrations with management utilities
-- ✅ FastAPI application (`src/main.py`) with CORS middleware and health check endpoint
+- ✅ FastAPI application (`src/main.py`) running on port 8001 with CORS middleware and health check endpoint
-- ✅ Authentication system (`src/api/`) with JWT tokens, password hashing, and protected endpoints
+- ✅ Authentication system (`src/api/`) with JWT tokens (30-day expiration), bcrypt password hashing, and protected endpoints - **verified operational**
-- ✅ Pydantic schemas (`src/api/schemas/`) for validators, partners, and agreements with full validation
+- ✅ Pydantic v2 schemas (`src/api/schemas/`) for validators, partners, and agreements with strict validation
 - ✅ Repository pattern (`src/repositories/`) with generic base class and specific repositories for all entities
 - ✅ Test framework with async database fixtures
 - ✅ Type checking with mypy, linting with ruff and black